mauduran/HoleInTheWall/README.md

 # HoleInTheWall
 Basic hole in the wall game coded using C and Open GL.

-Authors: @MartinCasillas @mauduran @ipanchomx
+Authors: @casillas-rm @mauduran @ipanchomx